ZacharyWang-007/DM-GNN/README.md

    python main_blca.py/main_brca.py/main_gbmlgg.py/main_luad.py/main_ucec.py
  ~~~~~~~~~~~~~~~~~~

-Given that this work is still under review, a partial of the code regarding the neural network hasn't been uploaded.
+Given that this work is still under review, partial of the coded regarding the neural network hasn't been uploaded.

 ## Contact
 If you have any questions, please don't hesitate to contact us.
 E-mail: [zhikang.wang@monash.edu](zhikang.wang@monash.edu)